aixingxy/git_learning/README.md

 # gitlearning
-creating a new branch is quick and simple modifile in dec branch
+creating a new branch is quick and simple by xxy modifile in dec branch